-This is inspired by my vegan Christmas pie, which is made with hot water pastry and might not be for everyone.
+This is inspired by my hot water crust pie, which is a bit more effort to make and might not be for everyone.
 Both make a really nice vegan holiday main dish, but this is definitely the easier version.

 Frozen puff pastry is shockingly easy to use, the only caveat being that it’s kept quite cold.
 I refrigerate for about 15 minutes before rolling out and filling, then bake immediately, and you can see that it puffs up well.

 It’s surprisingly easy to find vegan puff pastry – if you read the ingredients, you’ll find that many, even most, of the brands sold don’t use butter or any milk products unless they specifically state “all butter” or something like that.

 It’s a treat, definitely, but this is something I’d want to make or have around the holidays and also a dish I’d be very happy to see on the table as someone who’s a notoriously difficult dinner guest.
 If you’re making this pie for a vegan, just make sure to read the label before buying.